vedaldi/practical-object-category-detection/doc/instructions.md

 ### Step 1.4: Apply the model to a test image

-The model is matched to a test image by: (i) extracting the HOG features of the image and (ii) convolving the model to the resulting feature map:
+The model is matched to a test image by: (i) extracting the HOG features of the image and (ii) convolving the model over the resulting feature map:

 ```matlab
 im = imread('data/signs-sample-image.jpg') ;